msobanjo/courseware/topics/nginx/modules/configuration/README.md

 There are a few top-level contexts that are used to group together directives for handling different traffic types:
 - **events**: Genereal connection processing
 - **http**: HTTP Traffic, which can be used for things like web applications
-- **mail**: Mail Traffic, this is if you are using NGINX with an SMTP (Mail) server
+- **mail**: Mail Traffic, for when you are using NGINX with an SMTP (Mail) server
-- **stream**: TCP and UDP traffic, if your application is using TCP to communicate then this one would be used, as opposed to something like HTTP
-Any directives that get place outside of these contexts are said to be in the *main* context.
+- **stream**: TCP and UDP traffic, for when your application is using TCP to communicate, as opposed to something like HTTP Any directives that get place outside of these contexts are said to be in the *main* context.
 ```text
 # this directive is included in the main context